jkendall327/Hydrus.NET/README.md

 Because it's hard to write meaningful tests for this kind of library, the .Tests projects assume a real running instance of the Hydrus client.
 As such, they don't run in CI at present.
 In the future, I might try to implement 'real' integration tests by spinning up an instance of the client in a container.
+But Hydrus unfortunately does not make this easy.

 ## Building